OceanOutcomes/ocean-outcomes/news/_posts/2024-6-15-supporting-social-responsibility-in-koreas-seafood-industry.md

 Sajo has a proven track-record in the environmental sustainability space.
 Working with O2, they have been an active participant in the [Korean Roundtable for Sustainable Tuna Fishing,](https://www.oceanoutcomes.org/news/electronic-monitoring-msc-korea-largest-tuna-fisheries-sustainability-roundtable/) participated in a government pilot program on electronic monitoring, and are pursuing Marine Stewardship Council (MSC) certification for 28 vessels in their Western Central Pacific Ocean and Eastern Pacific Ocean bigeye, yellowfin, and albacore tuna longline fisheries.

+This positive work towards environmental sustainability is to be celebrated.
+Now, with a growing awareness of the critical gaps of environmentally-focused seafood certifications’ ability to protect fishers and fishworkers, Sajo has proactively chosen to work with O2 to initiate HRDD efforts.
+As part of this work, O2 was recently on Sajo vessels in Gamcheon
+Port to evaluate the human rights risks and areas of improvement for Sajo’s longline tuna fleet using the Social Responsibility Assessment (SRA) Tool for the Seafood Sector.

 ----

 **What is the SRA?**